 Farm Operating Loans

-The Conterra Operating Loan Program is designed to provide Operating Lines of Credit (LOCs) to farmers who farm federally insured crops.
-Conterra offers advance rates of up to 90% of a producer’s crop insurance guarantee and customers can use LOC funds for land rents, farm inputs, mortgage payments, and other farming needs as established in their approved crop budget.
-Conterra offers fixed rate LOCs to allow producers to hedge against rising rates.
+The Conterra Operating Loan Program is designed to provide financing to farmers who farm federally insured crops.
+Conterra offers advance rates of up to 90% of a producer’s crop insurance guarantee and customers can use funds for land rents, farm inputs, mortgage payments, and other farming needs as established in their approved crop budget.
+Conterra offers fixed rate loans to allow producers to hedge against rising rates, as well as variable rate options.
 We offer competitive rates and terms and aim to provide the capital you need throughout the crop year.

-A farm operating loan or an operating line of credit can keep your purchasing power strong, even when cash flow is limited.
+A farm operating loan can keep your purchasing power strong, even when cash flow is limited.

 The lines are non-revolving and on controlled disbursements are requested by the borrower up to two times per month, with funds being used to pay for budgeted expense items.
 Generally, the loans are due and payable after the crop season.